kg9999/aws-connect-billing-metrics/README.md

-# aws-connect-billing-metrics
-# DISCLAIMER: aws-connect-billing-metrics is not affiliated with Amazon or any of it's subsidiaries.
+# DISCLAIMER: aws-connect-billing-metrics is NOT affiliated with Amazon or any of it's subsidiaries.
 Use at your own risk.

 From [Amazon Connect pricing Docs](https://www.google.com/aclk?sa=L&ai=DChcSEwiQhprt66X4AhUQ7u0KHT9wC24YABABGgJkZw&sig=AOD64_0gFq9YFh6JK-cTnJakkdLXMPYzuA&ved=2ahUKEwi_jZTt66X4AhVPi1wKHZFmBWYQqyQoAHoECAIQBQ&adurl=)